menachemkorf/frontend-nanodegree-mobile-portfolio/README.md

 * Optimized profilepic.jpg from 14 KB to 1.64 KB.

-(I've used gulp for some of the above tasks).
+I've used gulp for some of the above tasks.

+(I included the original file as original.index.html, and the unminfied optimized file as pretty.index.html)

 ### Key optimizations for the pizza page